OutisNoMore/cse15l-lab-reports/labs/lab-report-5-week-9.md

     echo $MSG
 ```

 This command compiles all java files, including the test files and our student submission file.
 The standard output is saved into the javaclog.txt file, and standard error is stored into the compileErrLog.txt file.
 In this run, there are no compile time errors, nor output because all compilation is successful.
 If there was an error, the script would print that an compile error occurred, and also print the specific error message from the javac.
+Furthermore, the return code would be 0 to indicate a successful exit.

 Now that our file has been compiled successfully, we wish to run tests on it.
 ```